-With regards to credit performance, banks and insurance rallied in January and February, but their outperformance was unwound amid flight to safety following the collapse of SVB and Credit Suisse.
+Banks and insurance detracted 7bps from performance; however, they managed to recover much of the underperformance in late March.
+The two sub-sectors rallied in January and February, but their outperformance unwound amid a flight to safety following the collapse of SVB and Credit Suisse.

 Investors in Europe became overly concerned after the write down of the AT1 securities in Credit Suisse which affected subordinated financials in Europe.
 Even though we had no exposure to Credit Suisse or US regional banks, our overweight positioning on subordinated financials had a negative impact on performance.
 However, as volatility and concerns subsided, we have seen most of the sector recover from its spread wides.
 It is important to note that UK and European banks are not exposed to SVB and Credit Suisse issues, due to several factors.
 These have better regulation, a more retail focused business model, stronger liquidity and capital ratios as well as BoE and ECB monitoring.
 Credit ratings continue to be stable/improving in our holdings.